jjadeb/UBCSalary/README.md

-# Visualizing UBC Salaries: Split by Gender, Department, and Job Title
+# Visualizing UBC Salaries Split by Gender

 The aim of this project is to create an exploratory analysis of The University of British Columbia (UBC) faculty salaries based on guessed gender.
 A secondary goal is to make sure my analysis is reproducible and auditable.